-By Dr. Karen Judd Smith, Vice Chair and Webmaster for the Alliance of NGOs on Crime Prevention & Criminal Justice
+By Dr. Karen Judd Smith, Vice Chair and Webmaster for the Alliance of NGOs on Crime Prevention & Criminal Justice role.
+Some of the issues that remain deeply problematic and challenging.

-Since 1955, the United Nations congresses on crime prevention and criminal justice have brought together high-level representatives of governments, intergovernmental and nongovernmental organizations, and criminal justice professionals and scholars, to discuss common concerns, share experiences and seek viable solutions to problems related to crime prevention and criminal justice.
+Since 1955, the United Nations congresses on crime prevention and criminal justice have brought together high-level representatives of governments, intergovernmental and non-governmental organizations, and criminal justice professionals and scholars, to discuss common concerns, share experiences and seek viable solutions to problems related to crime prevention and criminal justice.

-The next Crime Congress will be held in April 2015 in Doha, Qatar and, being held in the midst of the Arab world, civil society and some member states are hoping it will provide an opportunity to strengthen civil society's universal access to water and energy will be undermined if the current warming trend continues.
-The many strong links between water and energy demand coherent, integrated policies and innovative strategies.
-Water must be used -- and electricity must be generated and distributed -- equitably and efficiently, so all users get a fair share."
+The next Crime Congress will be held in April 2015 in Doha, Qatar and, being held in the midst of the Arab world, civil society and some member states are hoping it will provide an opportunity to strengthen civil society's